Moortiii/Protocol_Buffers/README.md

 `protoc -I=. --python_out=. board.proto`

-We will see an example on how to use this generated file, but more information on the generation can be found [here](https://developers.google.com/protocol-buffers/docs/reference/java-generated).
+More information on the generation can be found [here](https://developers.google.com/protocol-buffers/docs/reference/java-generated).

 Now let's look at an example of writing a protocol buffer message in Python and writing the result to a file.
 We'll continue to use our example of Squares.
 Once you run the `protoc` command to generate the necessary classes you should have a file named `board_pb2.py`